Recognize and Stop Emotional and Stress Eating

 Each of the feelings above can make your body think you are hungry and think you need those foods to deal with those emotions.
 This can leave you wondering how you are supposed to differentiate between emotional hunger and legitimate physical hunger.

-In the next section, we are going to cover some of the key differences between the two types of hunger, and how you can better read your body’s cues to know when you are hungry and when you are reaching for food just because you are feeling emotional pain, loneliness, fatigue, boredom, or stress.
+In the next section, we are going to cover some of the key differences between the two types of hunger.
+Learn how you can better read your body’s cues to know when you are hungry and when you are reaching for food just because you are feeling emotional pain, loneliness, fatigue, boredom, or stress.
+(Source)

 Emotional Hunger Versus Physical Hunger

 Knowing the difference between emotional and physical hunger is not always easy.
-The two hunger pangs often feel the same to one another, and when we feel hunger, we want to ease that feeling by consuming food.
+The two hunger pangs often feel the same to one another.
+When we feel hunger, we want to ease that feeling by consuming food.

-Physical hunger comes on gradually, unless you haven’t eaten in a long time, and are overdue for your next meal.
+Physical hunger comes on gradually, unless you haven’t eaten in a long time.
 It is not a dire need for food right this minute, and can easily be delayed until you can access healthy food options.

 Emotional hunger, on the other hand, comes out of nowhere and leaves you feeling like if you don’t eat right this minute, it will cause great suffering.
-Unlike physical hunger, which can be delayed until meal time, emotional hunger demands instant satisfaction.
+Unlike physical hunger, emotional hunger demands instant satisfaction.

 Physical hunger naturally occurs a few hours after you have had a meal.
 It occurs when the body has used up the nutrients provided and is looking for replacement nutrients to keep its energy stores up.
 Emotional hunger is completely unrelated to time and can occur even mere minutes after you have finished a meal.